Abandoned & Little-Known Airfields:

 The field was said to consist of a single 2,400’ bituminous Runway 17/35.

-as it was not depicted at all on the January 1966 Phoenix Sectional Chart (according to Chris Kennedy)
+The Isbell airfield was still not depicted on the January 1966 Phoenix Sectional Chart (according to Chris Kennedy)

 or the January 1968 Phoenix Sectional Chart (according to Chris Kennedy).